werewolf2188/ECFBLanguage/README.md

 For this project, the developers will need to have an IDE that allows to work with C++, and that can connect other tools to the pipeline.
 These tools are for the creation of the C++ files that will be used to compile this command line tool.
 The tools in particular are Flex, Bison and LLVM.
 The tools for creating the lexicon and grammar are Flex and Bison respectively.
 LLVM is a library that will help us to create the intermediate code to be compiled.
 We're not going to use assembly directly, but instead we will use a library to create code in another language than ECFB.

 > I should warn the developer, I'm using a Macbook and my IDE is Xcode, as I'm a current iOS developer in duty, and I like to use it for experimental programs with C/C++ rather than using Eclipse-like IDEs.
-If the developer is coming from Windows, I recommend using Visual Studio since it has great capabilities for developing in C/C++, but the developer will have to create buiild rules for our Flex/Bison files in it's pipeline.
+If the developer is coming from Windows, I recommend using Visual Studio since it has great capabilities for developing in C/C++, but the developer will have to create build rules for our Flex/Bison files in it's pipeline.
 For linux, I don't have experience.

 ### Flex